nightroman/FarNet/FSharpFar/samples/Async/README.md

 This flow is defined in *App.fs* and it may be invoked by *App1.fsx*.

-The main point of interest is that each step in this workflow is non-blocking, except dialogs, of course.
-For example, when an editor is opened a user may switch to panels or another editor and do some other work at first and then continue with the editor and the rest of flow.
+The point of interest is that each step is non-blocking (except dialogs).
+When an editor is opened a user may switch to other windows and then come back.
+The panel is not blocking by nature but it is still a step of the flow, when it exits then the flow continues.

-Several flows may be invoked simultaneously and normally a user may do something else in Far at the same time. *App2.fsx* is an example of concurrent flows, it starts the main sample flow and then starts testing flows in order to check and manipulate the main flow.
+Several flows may be in progress simultaneously and normally a user may do some other work in Far at the same time.

+*App2.fsx* is an example of concurrent flows, it starts the main sample flow and then starts testing flows in order to check and manipulate the main flow.

 **Files**

+- *App.fs* - the sample flow
 - *App1.fsx* - starts the sample flow normally
     - Invoke this script in order to see the flow in action.
 - *App2.fsx* - starts the flow for auto tests
     - Invoke this script in order to see how the flow is automatically controlled and tested by concurrent flows with different testing scenarios.
-- *App.fs* - the sample flow
 - *MyPanel.fs* - some panel used by flows
 - *AsyncFar.fs.ini* - FSF config file
 - *AsyncFar.fsproj* - VS project file